 - CSV is human-readable and easy to edit manually;

-- CSV provides a straightforward information schema;
+- CSV provides a simple scheme;

-- Poor support of special characters;
+- Poor support for special characters;

-- Lack of universal standard.
+- Lack of a universal standard.

 JSON files have several advantages:

 - JSON supports hierarchical structures, simplifying the storage of related data in a single document and presenting complex relationships;

 - Most languages provide simplified JSON serialization libraries or built-in support for JSON serialization/deserialization;

 - JSON supports lists of objects, helping to avoid chaotic list conversion to a relational data model;

 - JSON is a widely used file format for NoSQL databases such as MongoDB, Couchbase and Azure Cosmos DB;

 Since the data are stored in columns, they can be highly compressed (compression algorithms work better with data with low entropy of information, which is usually contained in columns) and can be separated.
 Developers of the format claim that this storage format is ideal for solving Big Data problems.